WE’VE GOT YOUR BACK AS WE GO BACK TO BUSINESS

 The loading dock is for the use of building contractors and couriers only.
-Should tenants require contractor access to the loading dock, requests will need to be made to coordinate access with the building management office in advance.
+Should tenants require contractor access to the loading dock, requests will need to be made via a service request with a time and date specified for use.
 Sites with onsite security presence have already implemented controls to manage COVID-19 risk.
 The security services providers will monitor and ask contractors to adhere to physical distancing and safe work practices.

 ELEVATOR LOBBY TRAFFIC MANAGEMENT

 You will notice we have deployed physical distancing markers and signage throughout the main elevator lobbies and within each elevator cab with a similar appearance to the physical distancing markers throughout the building.
 Brookfield Properties has put the following protocols in place for our elevator lobbies and cabs in common areas.

 - Signage and decals have been installed on the floors in the main elevator lobbies, signifying physical distance of 6 feet and queuing paths.
 Barriers will be used where needed.

 - Brookfield Properties has considered how the flow of people leaving and entering the elevators will allow occupants to adhere to physical distancing, based on the layout of the elevator lobbies.

 - We ask that tenants not overcrowd elevators.
 Elevator doors indicate a suggested maximum number of occupants to allow for physical distancing.